This post contains affiliate links. If you buy through these links, I may earn a small commission.

 We made 2 gallons and bottled it mostly in 375 ml bottles.

 We gave it a try.
-It is fairly citrusy in flavour.
+It is fairly citrusy tasting, with a hint of honey flavor.
 It’s dry, probably a 00.

 These bottles are going down to the wine cellar, to be brought out one at a time in a year or so.
-Enjoy!
+As long as they are kept in a dark cool place, they will be fine.

 Want to find out which are The 5 Easiest Vegetables to Grow?